Energy and Utilities

 For more advice, read targetjobs' Engineering work experience: a beginner's guide.

-- the Sustainability Team at Newcastle often offer JobsOC internships to current students.
-They have also offered dissertation placements for students on the MSc Clean Technology course.
+The Sustainability Team at Newcastle sometimes offer NCL internships to current students.
+They have also offered support for sustainability dissertations and funding for relevant projects.

 Roles within energy and utilities can be found across a broad range of sectors, including industry, local and national government, academia, NGOS and charity and voluntary organisations.